Islallana

 Islallana is a village in the municipality of Nalda, in the province and autonomous community of La Rioja, Spain.
 As of 2018 had a population of 122 people.
 It is located next to the Iregua river, in the foothills of the Sistem Iberico mountain range.

+In this town, it takes the waters of the Iregua el Río Antiguo, an irrigation channel that supplies the municipalities of Nalda, Albelda de Iregua, Entrena, Navarrete and Fuenmayor.

+The patronal festivities are celebrated on December 3th and March 11th, in both cases in honor of S. Francisco Javier.

+Connections

+Islallana is crossed by the N-111, which connects Logroño with Soria.